Kasyapsatya/Reserving_techniques/README.md

 7. Neural networks(coming soon)

 ###
-- *run the run_single.py file* You can change the line of business and company code as you like(more flexibility coming soon).
+- *run the run_single.py file* using `python run_single.py` You can change the line of business and company code as you like(more flexibility coming soon).
-   - You will create influx of  images :smile:
+   - You will create influx of  images :joy:
-- *run the run_multiple.py file* This will generate results in the form of a dataframe which is pickled,
+- *run the run_multiple.py file* using `python run_multiple.py` This will generate results in the form of a dataframe which is pickled,
-   - *run output.py* to unpickle and extract the results from  `output.xslv`
+   - *run output.py* using `python output.py` to unpickle and extract the results from  `output.xslv`

->Front-end coming soon :joy:
+>Front-end coming soon :smile: